ItsAras/OOP2/README.md

 V1.5: Improved security by creating a base class Human and a derived class Student.

 V2.0: Implemented unit testing using Google Test1.
 Created an installer for the program.
 Created documentation using Doxygen.

+Installing:
+1. Download INSTALLER.msi and setup.exe from installer folder.
+2. Run setup.exe file.
+3. Follow installation wizard and complete the installation.
+Choose where to install the program.
+4. Run program .exe file to start the program.